 - 1993: A subsequent investigation by the U.S. Army found that Redfield had an inappropriate relationship with a private organization of the failed vaccine.

-- 2020: Redfield supported doomsday models of the coronavirus spread that have been proven to be completely wrong.
+- 2020: Redfield supported doomsday models of the coronavirus spread that were proven to be completely wrong.
 This model was the basis for the draconian lockdown measures (despite being WAY off), and Redfield continued to make excuses defending it.

 But CDC failure during the coronavirus outbreak extends beyond Redfield…